hetparekh21/News_Mart/README.md

 A news feed app using JSON API (mediastack)

-Some of the few Android Concepts used are as below :
+Some of the new Learnings :

   AsyncTaskLoader for getting data
   RecylerView to show data